A New World: How Manufacturing Recruiters Must Evolve Their Processes

 Leveraging advanced hiring technology gives talent teams the best chance to hit their hiring goals and fill high-volume roles faster and more efficiently than ever before.

-Our newest product, GoodTime Hire for High Volume, provides talent teams with advanced automated interview scheduling for high-volume roles through SMS, WhatsApp, and email messaging.
+GoodTime Hire is the high-volume recruiting software that provides talent teams with advanced automated interview scheduling for high-volume roles through SMS, WhatsApp, and email messaging.
 Quickly reach out to candidates, schedule interviews effortlessly, and let automation take care of the rest.